 Pay Later?
 The True Cost of Payday AdvancesIn todayís current unstable economic climate, many people are finding themselves in dire financial straits.
 Young people who donít have a full time job, the newly unemployed, and families who are having trouble getting by will often turn to desperate measures.
-Whether itís putting food on the table or fixing a broken car part, many find themselves without the money to pay basic for expenses.
-One of the most commonly employed strategies to make ends meet for struggling individuals is using a payday advance online, although expensive they can be a good way to cover unforseen expenses for a short period of time. .
+Whether itís putting food on the table or fixing a broken car part, many find themselves without the money to pay basic for expenses. .

 A payday loan is essentially an early paycheck.
 An interested client will go to a payday loan establishment, fill out a brief application form, and, depending on credit history and the rules of business, will be approved for an early payment of his or her paycheck.
 Most of these businesses also require a paystub for proof of regular income.
 Many payday loan companies require few other measures, although most want to see personal identification and evidence of a checking account, besides proof of income.
 Essentially, payday loan companies, also known as cash advance companies, use the amount of a paycheck to offer a short-term loan to an individual.
 Some companies will cash a check directly to a prepaid debit card or offer to make payments to creditors to cover bills in order to make their services seem more alluring.